KoaChang/persuasion-rl/README.md

 This repository contains the Supervised Fine-Tuning (SFT) phase of a persuasion-focused reinforcement learning project.
 The goal is to train Qwen2.5-0.5B on persuasion dialogues from CMV (ChangeMyView) and generate preference data for future RLHF/RLAIF training.

-**Default Configuration**: 50,000 examples from CMV dataset only (PersuasionForGood disabled by default).
+**Default Configuration**: 50,000 total examples from CMV dataset (40,000 SFT, 8,000 RLAIF, 300 RLHF, 1,700 eval).
+PersuasionForGood disabled by default.

 ## Project Overview